gabrieldwight/Mpesa-Sdk-Net/README.md

   SecurityCredential: "SecurityCredential", // Password credential used in mpesa portal (Use MpesaSdk.Extensions.MpesaCredentials)
   CommandID: "CommandID", // Command set to "TransactionStatusQuery"
   TransactionID: "TransactionID", // TransactionID from the Mpesa reference that is tied to the short code that performed either a B2C, C2B or B2B
-  PartyA: "PartyA", // Test for Party A 603047.
+  PartyA: "PartyA", // Test for Party A 603047 OR 07XXXX123.
 Organization/MSISDN receiving the transaction
   IdentifierType: "IdentifierType"
   Remarks: "Remarks",
   QueueTimeOutURL: "QueueTimeOutURL", // URL to send the TransactionStatus timeout results